jquinter/perplexity/README.md

 perplexity
 ==========

-A collection of python scripts used in some professional projects.
+A collection of python scripts used in datamining projects.

 License
 -------